Coherent Tannaka duality and algebraicity of Hom-stacks: Tensorial algebraic stacks

 If $\gamma$ is an isomorphism, then $f_1$ is also a quasi-compact open immersion.
 Let $Z_1$ and $Z_2$ denote closed substacks of $X$ whose complements are $f_1(T)$ and $f_2(T)$, respectively.
 Then $f_1^*\sO_{Z_2} \cong f_2^*\sO_{Z_2} \cong 0$, so $f_1(T) \subseteq f_2(T)$.
 Arguing similarly, we obtain the reverse inclusion and we see that $f_1(T) = f_2(T)$.
 Since $f_1$ and $f_2$ are open immersions, we obtain the result when $\gamma$ is assumed to be an isomorphism.

 Otherwise, Lemma \ref{L:aff-pointed-use} implies that $f_1$ factors through $f_2(T) \subseteq X$.
 We may now replace $X$ by $T$ and $\gamma$ with $(f_2)_*(\gamma)$~\cite[Prop.~2.3.6]{MR3144607}.
-Then $X$ is quasi-affine and the result follows from Lemma \ref{L:qaff-tensorial:abs}. \end{proof} From Proposition \ref{I:quaff_ff:rel_full}, we obtain an analogue of Lemma \ref{L:aff-pointed-use} for natural isomorphisms of functors. \begin{corollary} Let $f_1$, $f_2 \colon T\to X$ be morphisms of algebraic stacks and let $\gamma\colon f_1^*\simeq f_2^*$ be a natural isomorphism of cocontinuous tensor functors.
+Then $X$ is quasi-affine and the result follows from Lemma \ref{L:qaff-tensorial:abs}. \end{proof} From Proposition \ref{P:quaff_full_faithful}\ref{I:quaff_ff:rel_full}, we obtain an analogue of Lemma \ref{L:aff-pointed-use} for natural isomorphisms of functors when $X$ has affine stabilizers (as opposed to affine-pointed). \begin{corollary} Let $f_1$, $f_2 \colon T\to X$ be morphisms of algebraic stacks and let $\gamma\colon f_1^*\simeq f_2^*$ be a natural isomorphism of cocontinuous tensor functors.
 If $X$ has affine stabilizers and quasi-compact diagonal, then the induced maps of topological spaces $|f_1|$, $|f_2| \colon |T| \to |X|$ coincide. \end{corollary} \begin{proof} It suffices to prove the result when $T=\Spec k$, where $k$ is a field.
 Since $X$ has affine stabilizers and quasi-compact diagonal the morphisms $f_1$ and $f_2$ are quasi-affine \cite[Thm.~B.2]{MR2774654}.
-The result now follows from Proposition \ref{I:quaff_ff:rel_full}. \end{proof} The following result, in a slightly different context, was proved by Sch\"appi \cite[Thm.~1.3.2]{2012arXiv1206.2764S}.
-Using the Gross--Totaro theorem, we can simplify Sch\"appi's arguments in the algebro-geometric setting. \begin{theorem} Let $X$ be a quasi-compact and quasi-separated algebraic stack with affine stabilizers.
+The result now follows from Proposition \ref{P:quaff_full_faithful}\ref{I:quaff_ff:rel_full}. \end{proof} The following result, in a slightly different context, was proved by Sch\"appi \cite[Thm.~1.3.2]{2012arXiv1206.2764S}.
+Using the Totaro--Gross theorem, we can simplify Sch\"appi's arguments in the algebro-geometric setting. \begin{theorem} Let $X$ be a quasi-compact and quasi-separated algebraic stack with affine stabilizers.
 If $X$ has the resolution property, then it is tensorial. \end{theorem} \begin{proof} Let $T$ be an algebraic stack.
-By Gross--Totaro~\cite{2013arXiv1306.5418G}, there is a quasi-affine morphism $g\colon X\to \BGL_{N,\Z}$.
+By Totaro--Gross~\cite{2013arXiv1306.5418G}, there is a quasi-affine morphism $g\colon X\to \BGL_{N,\Z}$.
 By Lemma \ref{L:qaff-tensorial:rel}, it is enough to consider $X=\BGL_{N,\Z}$.
-Note that $X$ is quasi-compact with affine diagonal, so the functor $\TF_X(T)$ is fully faithful (Proposition \ref{P:quaff_full_faithful}).
-It remains to prove that every cocontinuous tensor functor $f^*\colon \QCoh(X) \to \QCoh(T)$ is representable.
+Note that $X$ is quasi-compact with affine diagonal, so the functor $\TF{X}(T)$ is fully faithful (Proposition \ref{P:quaff_full_faithful}).
+It remains to prove that every cocontinuous tensor functor $f^*\colon \QCoh(X) \to \QCoh(T)$ is algebraic.

-Let $p\colon \Spec(\Z)\to\BGL_{N,\Z}$ be the universal $\GL_N$-bundle and let $\sA=p_*\Z$ be the regular representation.
+Let $p\colon \Spec \Z\to\BGL_{N,\Z}$ be the universal $\GL_N$-bundle and let $\sA=p_*\Z$ be the regular representation.
 There is an exact sequence